ix-ax/AXOpen/src/components.rexroth.drives/docs/AxoCtrlxDriveXsc.md

 Configure the **Producer** telegram (Slot 1) with the cyclic data the drive sends back: the servodrive-profile status word, position feedback, torque/force actual value, velocity, and the diagnostic message.
-This is the process data the component reads through `AxisRefExt.Inputs` / `AxisRefExt.Status`.
+This is the process data the component reads through `AxisRefExt.Inputs`.

 ![Producer cyclic data configuration](pics/rexroth_ctrlx_drive/003_PRODUCER.png)